joinquit3110/KhaBoom/content/quadratics/content.md

 | `x^2 - Qx - Px + P*Q` | `= 0` |
 | `x^2 - (P+Q)x + P*Q` | `= 0` |

-{.todo} Let's start by revising how to simplify terms with brackets.
-For example The trick is simply to add up all possible pairs of numbers, while taking care to respect all minus signs:

 Now, if we have a quadratic equation like `x^2-8x+15=0`, we can just compare the coefficient to see that we want P+Q=8 and P*Q=15.
 After a little bit of